m-h-miller/quora_clone/README.md

 ### Phase 4: Allow Complex Styling in Question (1 day)

-Using quill.js, allow for complex styling of questions?
+...

 [Details][phase-four]

 ### Phase 5: Styling Cleanup and Seeding (2 days)

 I will do all of the styling throughout the project, but I am reserving this time to truly polish the design.
-I also will try to figure out bonus features.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] Prettify transitions.
-- [ ] Use javascript library for cleaner tag selection.
 - [X] Pagination / infinite scroll for Indeces.
-- [ ] Apply complex styling to questions/answers while editing (embedded images, basic styling, formatted lists).
 - [ ] Voting functionality.

 [phase-one]: ./docs/phases/phase1.md